 Federal Viewpoint Surveys

-The Department’s 2020 Federal Employee Viewpoint Survey (FEVS) was conducted between September 22 and November 2, 2020.
-The response rate was 50 percent, 6 percentage points higher than the 2019 response rate of 44 percent.
-Click on the link below for the survey results.
+The Department’s 2022 Federal Employee Viewpoint Survey (FEVS) was conducted between June 1 and July 15, 2022.
+The response rate was 30 percent, 6 percentage points lower than the 2021 response rate of 36 percent.
+Click the link below for the Department’s survey results.

 Key Officers List

 Find the latest Key Officers List.

 To view the most recent list of U.S. Ambassadors serving at U.S. diplomatic missions overseas and at the U.S. Mission to the United Nations, find the year below, then select the list most recently posted.
 For historical information, the Office of the Historian provides more comprehensive chronological and alphabetical listings of the of the Department’s Principal Officers and Chiefs of Missions.

 To recognize the contributions to our country and to the Department, RNet is a major interactive retirement network for employees, in the website tradition of an alumni network.
 The philosophy behind RNet: the lifetime relationship between annuitants and the Department.
 Like any good university alumni system, the Department and our nation’s foreign policy can only benefit from a strong and engaged retiree network.
 Visit RNet»